dreadfullyposh/dash/README.md

 ## What is Dash

-`Dash` is a simple Docker Compose wrapper command used for managing a Docker-based local development environment.
-This is a fork of https://github.com/IFTTT/dash.
+Dash is a simple Docker Compose wrapper command used for managing a Docker-based local development environment.

+This is a fork of https://github.com/IFTTT/dash, originally created by IFTTT.

 Dash provides a centralized set of services for an Nginx reverse proxy server, DNSMasq, MailHog and MySQL.

-`Dash` was presented at ExpressionEngine Conference 2018 by Jeremy Gimbel.
-Slides from the presentation can be found here: xxx
+This repository was presented at ExpressionEngine Conference 2018 by Jeremy Gimbel as part of a session entitled *A Docker-based Development Environment Even I Can Understand*

+The slides from the presentation can be found here: <url to be added following presentation>

 ## Installation

-`Dash` and the associated installation instructions have been created for use on Mac OS X. While components of it should work correctly on other operating systems, your mileage may vary.
+Dash and the associated installation instructions have been created for use on Mac OS X. While Docker and the Dash script should work correctly on other operating systems, your mileage may vary and some tweaking may be needed.

 - Step 1: Install Docker
 - Step 2: Clone this project to a directory of your choice git clone git@github.com:dreadfullyposh/dash
-- Step 3: Add the Dash directory to your path.
+- Step 3: Add the Dash directory (that you just cloned) to your path.
 - Step 4: Create a Docker network for your Dash setup by running `docker network create dash`
 - Step 5: Configure your Mac to resolve *.test domains via the DNSMasq server included with Dash:
   1. Create a `resolver` directory in `/etc`.
 If it already exists, that's fine.